amireh/nova/README.md

 ### `--no-rc`

-Do not look for and use the `.envyrc` file.
+Do not look for and use the `.novarc` file.

 ### `--`

-Stop parsing Envy command-line parameters and forward to the program.
-Use this if an Envy parameter conflicts with a parameter of the program you want to run.
+Stop parsing Nova command-line parameters and forward to the program.
+Use this if an Nova parameter conflicts with a parameter of the program you want to run.

 ### `program...`

 The program to execute with the loaded profile.
-When omitted, Envy will print the current profile values and exit with 0.
+When omitted, Nova will print the current profile values and exit with 0.

 `program` can be your shell program (like `bash`) if you want to drop into a